 One evening, at a small pub gig he met his manager-to-be, Anne-Marie Mackay.
 As a consequence, Guy was soon introduced to world touring when at the age of 21, in 1981 he joined Bryan Ferry’s Roxy Music for their last great outing.

 It was during the making of the Notting Hillbillies album that he really started to realize the many musical connections from childhood.
-Since 1983 he’s been closely involved in all Mark’s work both in Dire Straits, the solo albums ‘Golden Heart’, ‘Sailing to Philadelphia’, ‘Ragpicker’s dream’, ‘Shangri-La’, ‘Kill to get Crimson’, ‘Get Lucky’, ‘Tracker’, all the film projects and some exciting projects upcoming!.
+Since 1983 he’s been closely involved in all Mark’s work both in Dire Straits, the solo albums ‘Golden Heart’, ‘Sailing to Philadelphia’, ‘Ragpicker’s dream’, ‘Shangri-La’, ‘Kill to get Crimson’, ‘Get Lucky’, ‘Tracker’, “Down The Road Wherever’, all the film projects and some exciting projects upcoming.

 There have been many collaborations in the studio with artists such as Tina Turner, Mick Jagger, Aztec Camera, Difford and Tillbrook.
-Guys was fortunate enough to work with and get to know the wonderful Chet Atkins.
-The late Willie De Ville and Randy Newman were also notable landmarks.
+Guy was fortunate enough to work with and get to know the wonderful Chet Atkins.
+Projects with Randy Newman and the late Willie De Ville were also notable landmarks.

 When not working in his home studio, Guy will be engineering and co-producing projects with Mark Knopfler at Mark’s home base, the extraordinary British Grove Studios in London.